 Concept of ergodicity.
 Branching processes and Wright-Fisher model in population genetics.

 3) Master equations, main properties and techniques of solution.
 Gillespie algorithm.
 Stochastic chemical kinetics.

 4) Fokker-Planck equations and Langevin equations.
 Main methods of solution.
 Simulation schemes for Langevin equations.
 Random walks and colloidal particles in physics.

-First passage-time problems.
+5) First passage-time problems.
+Concept of absorbing state and main methods of solution.
 First passage times in integrate-and-fire neurons.

-Basic calculus: students should be able to calculate integrals and solve simple differential equations.
+• Basic calculus: students should be able to calculate integrals, know what a Fourier transform is, and solve simple differential equations.

-Basic probability theory: although these concepts will briefly resumed at the beginning of the course, students should be aware of basic concepts in probability theory, e.g. discrete and continuous distributions, random variables, conditional probabilities, mean and variance, correlations.
+• Basic probability theory: students should be familiar with basic concepts in probability theory, e.g. discrete and continuous distributions, random variables, conditional probabilities, mean and

-Scientific programming: the students are expected to be already able to write, for example, a program to integrate a differential equation numerically via the Euler scheme and plot the results.
+• Scientific programming: the students are expected to be already able to write, for example, a program to integrate a differential equation numerically via the Euler scheme and plot the results.
 Python is the standard language for the course.
-For the reports, exceptions can be made if a student prefers to write simulations in C or Fortran.
+The students are required to install the Jupiter notebook system and bring their own laptop for the hands-on sessions.